 The Thesis Committee consists of three members approved to serve on graduate committees at the University of New Mexico, at least two of whom must be tenured or tenure-track faculty members at UNM.
 Your Faculty Mentor generally serves as your Thesis Committee Chair.
 Discuss and negotiate the topic to be investigated and the design of the study with your Thesis Committee Chair.
 In consultation with your Thesis Committee Chair, identify additional faculty members appropriate to serve on your Thesis Committee, and discuss this possibility with them.
+(Detailed instructions on committee composition may be found in the Graduate Program of the UNM Catalog: http://catalog.unm.edu/catalogs/2016-2017/graduate-program.html.)
 Once you have your Thesis Committee formed, prepare a preliminary thesis proposal and schedule a Thesis Proposal meeting with your committee.
-Once a Thesis Chair is selected, you will begin to enroll in PSY 599 Master's Thesis rather than PSY 551 Graduate Problems.
+In the Fall of your 2nd year, you will begin to enroll in PSY 599 Master's Thesis rather than PSY 551 Graduate Problems.